History Files

 These processes took longer here than they did in the south, in what is now northern Iraq, the western edge of Iran, the south-eastern corner of Turkey, and the eastern wedge of Syria.
 An urban lifestyle only really appeared in the third millennium BC, thanks in part to such influences being imposed during Sumerian empire-building periods.
 Archaeology has uncovered a wealth of detail about settlements in this region, but many more sites remain to be examined.

 The state of Apum developed as one of the more early larger states in ancient Syria and northern Mesopotamia.
-It encompassed more than one city and operated more on the basis of a small kingdom.
-Its capital was at the city of Shehna (or Shekhna, the modern archaeological site of Tell Leilan) in the lush pastureland of the Khabur Valley.
+It encompassed more than one city and operated more on the basis of a small kingdom in much the same way as typical expanded city states of the second millennium BC.
+Its capital was the city of Shehna (Šehna or Shekhna, the modern archaeological site of Tell Leilan) in the lush pastureland of the Khabur valley.

 The site was first built up around 2600 BC when it was expanded from a farming village.
 Dominance followed as a subject outpost of the Akkadian empire, perhaps as the empire's northernmost outpost.
 Severe drought around 2200 BC led to it being abandoned for about three hundred years just as Sumer in the south was heading into similar problems.

-At its height in the eighteenth century BC, the state of Apum controlled the eastern part of the Khabur/Habur basin, extending its control beyond Hamoukar, a vacant non-participant in the Amorite population.
-The city, however, remained a 'hollow capital', filled only sparsely with elaborately decorated administrative buildings, such as the Acropolis temples.
+At its resurgent height in the eighteenth century BC the state of Apum controlled the eastern part of the Khabur/Habur basin, extending its control beyond Hamoukar, a vacant non-participant in the Amorite population.
+The city, however, remained a 'hollow capital', filled only sparsely with elaborately decorated administrative buildings such as the Acropolis temples.

-There was also an area around Damascus in modern Syria which was known as Apum, and which flourished in the first half of the second millennium BC.
+There was also an area around Damascus in modern Syria which was known as Apum.
+This flourished in the first half of the second millennium BC.
 The two should not be confused, even though popular theory for a time assigned those kings who are mentioned in the Mari letters to the Damascus location.
 In fact, there is no known reference to the Damascene Apum in the Mari letters.

 (Information by Peter Kessler, with additional information from Mesopotamia: The Invention of the City, Gwendolyn Leick (Penguin Books, 2001), from History of the Ancient Near East c.3000-323 BC, Marc van der Mieroop (Blackwell Publishing, 2004, 2007), from Historical Atlas of the Ancient World, 4,000,000 to 500 BC, John Heywood (Barnes & Noble, 2000), from Mesopotamia: Assyrians, Sumerians, Babylonians, Enrico Ascalone (Dictionaries of Civilizations 1, University of California Press, 2007), from Early Mesopotamia: Society and Economy at the Dawn of History, J N Postgate (Routledge, 1994), from The First Empires, J N Postgate (Oxford 1977), from Mesopotamia, Chris Scarre (Ed, Past Worlds - The Times Atlas of Archaeology, Guild Publishing, London 1989), and from External Links: Tell Leilan Project.)